AsherJN/media-bias-extention/memory-bank/systemPatterns.md

 3. **API Limitations**
    - Handling of token limits and rate limiting
    - Graceful degradation when API is unavailable

+4. **Configuration Issues**
+   - Validation of JSON structure before use
+   - Fallback to default configuration if JSON is invalid

 ## Security Considerations